bramyeni/mysql8-multimaster/README.md

-# MySQL 8.0 Multimaster Replication
+# MySQL 8.0 Multimaster and Master - Replica Replications

 Setting up MySQL 8.0 multimaster replication with ease

 The concept is the same as Mariadb multimaster replication which can be found here https://github.com/bramyeni/Mariadb-Multimaster